- How to Apply for Benefits

 - South Carolina National Guard Benefits

-- Fall Enrollment Certifications: Don’t forget to submit your Fall 2018 Enrollment Certification Requests before classes begin.
+- Enrollment Certifications: Don’t forget to submit complete your Enrollment Certification form with your advisor for upcoming semesters and submit it at least 30 days before classes begin.

-- Priority Registration: For Spring 2019 semester, Veteran and Military Students will receive Priority Registration.
+- Priority Registration: For the upcoming semesters, Veteran and Military Students will receive Priority Registration.
 Be on the lookout for the e-mail containing your registration time and link, and be sure to get advised BEFORE that date.
 Remember to bring an Enrollment Certification Request with you to advisement!

 If you have never used your Veteran’s Benefits, then you will need to initiate the process by Applying To Use Your Benefits.
 You can go directly to the Education Benefits Application.
 Once you are approved to use your Veteran’s Education Benefits you will receive a Certificate of Eligibility.
 This will inform you on how much you qualify for and for how long.

 The next step is to complete the Enrollment Certification.

 Once you have confirmed your eligibility you need to request that our Veteran Affairs Office certify the courses you are taking towards your degree program.
 Print a Enrollment Certification Request Form and bring this to your advising appointment to be completed by your advisor.
 All courses to be certified must be required for your degree of study.
 Once you have completed this form send it to the Financial Aid and Veteran Affairs Office.
 We can begin certifying 60 days prior to the beginning of classes.
 You should turn this document in no later than 30 days prior to classes beginning.

 Since your Veteran Education Benefits are based on the specific courses you are taking, it is very important to inform the Veteran Affairs Office of any changes in your schedule or program of study.
 If you intend to add or drop a class, or even change sections, be sure to let the Veteran Affairs Office know.
 We can advise you on the best course of action.